 Long-Term

 Expected

 Target Geometric Real

 Asset Class Allocation Rate of Return

-Equity 50% 4.90%
+Equity 50% 3.90%

-Credit 20 5.20
+Credit 20 5.30

-Interest rate sensitive bonds 10 0.70
+Interest rate sensitive bonds 10 (0.20)

-Real estate 20 5.70
+Real estate 20 6.00

 Total 100%

 Discount Rate.
 The discount rate used to measure the total pension liability was 7.0 percent.
-The discount rate was lowered in the roll forward for the year June 30, 2021 from 7.5 percent, which was used for the actuarial assumptions at the valuation date.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona statute.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on investments was applied to all periods of projected benefit payments to determine the total pension liability.